kamejoko80/WICED-SDK/README.md

 The programmer is based on STLink:

-1. For Windows, go to ST official website to download and install the STLink driver
+1. For Windows, go to ST official website to download and install the STLink driver:

    - http://www.st.com/web/en/catalog/tools/PF260219